genevate/style_guides/programming/basic.md

   - Bad: task.owner.full_name. (i.e. task --> owner --> string)
   - Good: task.owner_full_name.

-## S.O.L.I.D.
+## SOLID

-Represents for the following principals:
+Represents the following principals:

 - [Single Responsibility Pattern (SRP)](https://en.wikipedia.org/wiki/Single_responsibility_principle) - A
   class/module/method should only have one, and only one, reason to change.